-NOTICE IS HEREBY GIVEN that the 2014 Annual Meeting of Stockholders (the "Annual Meeting") of MoSys, Inc., a Delaware corporation (the "Company"), will be held June 3, 2014, at 9:30 a.m., at the Company's corporate headquarters located at 3301 Olcott Street, Santa Clara, California 95054, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2017 Annual Meeting of Stockholders (the "Annual Meeting") of MoSys, Inc., a Delaware corporation (the "Company"), will be held December 21, 2017, at 8:30 a.m., at the Company's corporate headquarters located at 2309 Bering Drive, San Jose, California 95131, for the following purposes:

-- 1. To elect five members of our board of directors to hold office until the next annual meeting of stockholders or until their respective successors have been elected and qualified.
-The nominees are Leonard Perham, Tommy Eng, Chi-Ping Hsu, Stephen L. Domenik and Victor K. Lee; - 2.
-To ratify the Audit Committee's appointment of Burr Pilger Mayer, Inc. as our independent registered public accounting firm for the fiscal year ending December 31, 2014; - 3.
-To hold an advisory vote to approve executive compensation; - 4.
-To approve the amendment and restatement of the Company's 2010 Equity Incentive Plan to increase the number of shares currently reserved for issuance thereunder by adding to the share reserve an additional 1,500,000 shares and to approve the material terms of the 2010 Equity Incentive Plan for purposes of Internal Revenue Code Section 162(m); and - 5.
-To transact such other business as may properly come before the Annual Meeting or any adjournment of the Annual Meeting.
+1. To elect four members of our board of directors to hold office until the next annual meeting of stockholders or until their respective successors have been elected and qualified.
+The nominees are Leonard Perham, Stephen L. Domenik, Daniel Lewis and Daniel J. O'Neil;

+2. To ratify our Audit Committee's appointment of BPM LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017;

+3. To hold an advisory vote to approve executive compensation;

+4. To hold an advisory vote on the frequency of the advisory vote on executive compensation;

+5. To approve the amendment the 2010 Equity Incentive Plan to increase the number of shares currently reserved for issuance thereunder by 200,000 shares; and

+6. To transact such other business as may properly come before the Annual Meeting or any adjournment of the Annual Meeting.

 The foregoing items of business are more fully described in the Proxy Statement accompanying this Notice.
-Only stockholders of record at the close of business on April 10, 2014 are entitled to notice of and to vote at the Annual Meeting, or at any adjournment thereof.
+Only stockholders of record at the close of business on November 17, 2017 are entitled to notice of and to vote at the Annual Meeting, or at any adjournment thereof.
 A list of such stockholders will be available for inspection at our principal office.